gbup-group/DIANet/README.md

 - After five times experiments, we show the mean performance in the table above.
 - `r` denote reduction ratio in DIA unit.
-- For more implementation details and parameter settings for each model, check the code or the appendix of our paper.
+- For more implementation details and parameter settings check the code or the appendix of our paper.

 ## Citing DIANet